Scientists who studied the Wombat's cubic poop think the digestion process might bring value in digestive health or manufacturing.

 But some scientists got interested in another rear specificity: the square feces.

 Discover news from around the world to better understand it.
+Written for an international audience, fulfill your curiosity and enjoy serendipity.

 - Unlimited access to all content